munificent/craftinginterpreters/book/resolving-and-binding.md

 structures"**.
 Unlike the squishy data structures you're familiar with in imperative programming, a persistent data structure can never be directly modified.
-Instead, any "modification" to an existing structure produces a <span name="copy">brand</span> new structure that contains all of the original data and the new modification.
+Instead, any "modification" to an existing structure produces a <span name="copy">brand</span> new object that contains all of the original data and the new modification.
 The original is left unchanged.

 <aside name="copy">